Yio Chu Kang Secondary School

 THE EVERYDAY REVOLUTION

-These commission works can be extended to include graphic and web design in the respective fields.
-TER also assist in marketing these products and services, thereby giving this group of young adults a sense of self worth /dignity and an opportunity to contribute their own financial independence partially.
+TER also assist in marketing these products and services, thus giving these young adults a sense of self worth and dignity and an opportunity to contribute to their own financial independence partially.

 The Animal Project